DougWelchons/rails-engine/README.md

   - Happy path testing includes:
     - the endpoint returns all merchants who match the name search params
     - the endpoint returns no objects if no merchants match the name search params

+- merchants_by_revenue endpoint
+  - Happy path testing includes:
+    - the endpoint returns the top 5 merchants sorted by revenue as the default
+    - the endpoint returns merchants equal to the quantity query params if provided
+    - the endpoint returns all merchants if the quantity query params is larger then the number of merchants
+  - Edge case testing includes:
+    - the endpoint does not includes merchants that do not have any successful transactions
+  - Sad path testing includes:
+    - the endpoint uses the default quantity if the quantity query param is less then 1
+    - the endpoint uses the default quantity if the quantity query param is blank